 If you're looking for a complete set for your home gym, the Major Fitness Low Bounce Bumper Plates are a good option.
 They're durable and color-coded, though some may not like the style, and they may be a bit oily out of the box and need a cleaning.

-When setting up a home gym, many of our readers want to buy one complete set of bumper plates up front, and the Major Fitness Low Bounce Bumper Plates are the best choice for home gym owners looking for a high-value plate.
+When setting up the ultimate home gym, many of our readers want to buy one complete set of bumper plates up front, and the Major Fitness Low Bounce Bumper Plates are the best choice for home gym owners looking for a high-value plate.

 They’re constructed of durable rubber and color-coded, making them easy to find when searching for the proper weight.
-Our tester used them for several months in his home gym, and even without rubber gym flooring, the plates held up well to regular use.
-He was surprised at how well they performed when he drop-tested them on rubber, rating them a 4 out of 5 for durability.
+Our tester used them for several months in his home gym.
+“Even when not used atop rubberized gym flooring, they withstood my workouts filled with deadlifts, rows, and more.”
+He was surprised at how well they performed when he drop-tested them on rubber, too, rating them a 4 out of 5 for durability.

 A barbell on rubber flooring with Major Fitness Bumper plates